FAQ

 Is this a blockchain?

 No. There is no distributed ledger, no consensus mechanism, no transaction fees, and no tokens.
-Attestations are signed with Ed25519 cryptographic keys — the same kind of signatures used in SSH and secure messaging.
-The signature makes each attestation tamper-proof and verifiable without any chain.
+An agent's baseline and every score are signed with Ed25519 keys — the same kind of signatures used in SSH and secure messaging.
+The signature makes each score tamper-proof and verifiable without any chain.
 It's just math, not infrastructure.

 Does it cost anything?